aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0450 2025-09-12 - How I announced my resignation from Apple.md

 # How I announced my resignation from Apple

-⛔️⚠️ Some parts of this text are semi-private.
-Particularly around comp multipliers.⚠️⛔️

 ## The timeline constraints

 When I accepted the offer with OpenAI, on May 15, I was still at Apple and I had two primary constraints: